Last Updated on

 Optional side trip from Miri: Gunung Mulu National Park (2-5 days)

-Although the flight from Miri to Mulu National Park is only thirty minutes, this flight is often cancelled and delayed due to visibility.
+Although the flight from Miri to Mulu National Park is only thirty minutes, this flight is often canceled and delayed due to visibility.
 As a result, you need at least 1-2 days built into your Borneo itinerary to ensure that you have enough time to visit Mulu with taking into account possible flight delays.
 (Flights are inexpensive.)
 Be sure to bring enough cash to cover food and tours.

 Gunung Mulu National Park is one of Borneo’s gems without question although you need to have a more flexible schedule to visit this national park.